bluejurand/Photos-colorization/README.md

 ![Keras 2.3.1](https://img.shields.io/badge/keras-2.3.1-red)
 ![Tensorflow 2.1.0](https://img.shields.io/badge/tensorflow-2.1.0-orange)
 ![Scikit-image 0.16.2](https://img.shields.io/badge/scikit--image-0.16.2-yellowgreen)
 Presented algorithm is able to colorize black-white photographies.
 Graph above shows model architecture.
 Code is implemented in keras API with tensorflow backend.
 Resources which helped to establish this code are listed below, but the main one was deep colorization paper [1].
+Main change in the structure of the model was the swap of feature extractor model from inception-resnet-v2 to the Xception.
+Training was done on the places dataset (http://places.csail.mit.edu/).
 The training was done on GPU unit.

 ## Motivation